ninya9k/anonstream/README.md

   locations of fonts for the captcha, leaving it blank will use the default font

+* `access/captcha`:
+  if true, users must complete a captcha before accessing the site proper

 Run it:
 ```sh
 python -m anonstream